moonbuggy/docker-dnsmasq-updater/README.md

                         password for the dnsmasq server OR for an encrypted SSH key

 API server (needed by --manager):
-  --api_address PORT    address for API to listen on (default: '0.0.0.0') --api_port PORT       port for API to listen on (default: '8080') --api_key KEY         API access key
+  --api_address IP      address for API to listen on (default: '0.0.0.0') --api_port PORT       port for API to listen on (default: '8080') --api_key KEY         API access key
   --api_backend STRING  API backend (refer to Bottle module docs for details)